To report an absence: 01625 627229

 For further information about the content and structure of assessments, please see the Assessments section.

-Key Stage 4 study club is the perfect place for students to complete homework, review topics they have found difficult in lessons and access exam practice.
-The club runs on a drop-in basis, so students can attend as and when they require some extra support with their Mathematics.
-The club is supervised by a minimum of two different, qualified Mathematics teachers each week.
-Therefore, it is also the perfect opportunity for students to hear explanations from other Mathematics teachers in the department instead of just from their own teacher.
+Key Stage 4 club is the perfect place for students to complete homework, review topics they have found difficult in lessons and access exam practice.
+The club runs on a drop-in basis, so students can attend as and when they require some extra support with their maths or to complete their homework.
+The club is supervised by a different, qualified maths teacher each week.
+Therefore, it is also the perfect opportunity for students to hear explanations from other maths teachers in the department instead of just from their own teacher.
 This can often be helpful in understanding a topic they find difficult.
-Students are expected to bring their own work to the study club as it is not possible for us to provide specific tasks for each student who attends.

 Students are able to buy revision guides from the Maths team for a discounted price of £2.50.
 Please see details by clicking on the correct tier below.
 If you would like to purchase one, please bring the money to your Maths teacher or Maths Admin.